hashicorp/terraform-provider-kubernetes/website/docs/guides/getting-started.html.markdown

 ## Creating your first Kubernetes resources

-Once the provider is configured, you can apply the Kubernetes resources defined in you Terraform config file.
+Once the provider is configured, you can apply the Kubernetes resources defined in your Terraform config file.
 The following is an example Terraform config file containing a few Kubernetes resources.
 We'll use [minikube](https://minikube.sigs.k8s.io/docs/start/) for the Kubernetes cluster in this example, but any Kubernetes cluster can be used.
 Ensure that a Kubernetes cluster of some kind is running before applying the example config below.

 This configuration will create a scalable Nginx Deployment with 2 replicas.
 It will expose the Nginx frontend using a Service of type NodePort, which will make Nginx accessible via the public IP of the node running the containers.